 - Those sown among the thorns are those who fall back with their old crowds and their faith gets chocked out.

-- The last group is the real Christian – and he produces fruit as evidence that he’s saved.
+- The last group is the real Christian – and they produces fruit as evidence that they’ve been saved.

 app.: In light of what is being taught here, I think this would be a great way to apply this message to us:

-- As Christians, where is our heart hardened toward the word Christ speaks to us?
-Ex.: elders
+- As a Christian, where is our heart hardened toward the word Christ speaks to us?
+Examples…

 - Where do we find our lives rooted in such a shallow way that we have no depth in Christ?
 The boulders of this world prevent us from digging our roots down deep.
 Ex.: I think of when I was younger and bold and loud.
 I remember being a John the Baptist personality, until persecution hit.
 Then I ran like Peter.